 Fundamentally, a printer’s accuracy and precision are defined by how well calibrated all of its systems are, so a system can only be judged on its final printed parts.
 Desktop optical scanning allows for the comparison of the organic shapes of printed dental prosthetics to the STL that was sent to the machine.
 Scans of printed models are scored in terms of the percent of points within a given distance from the nominal point on the STL (e.g., 80 percent of points within ±50 microns).

 Always demand accuracy studies with real scan data of printed parts.
 Even better, ask for a free sample part or a custom sample of your own design that you can measure yourself against the original design, and judge the quality using free comparison software.

-For more information on accuracy and precision, we recommend reading this white paper about dental model production with 3D printing, and an independent study comparing the accuracy of three popular 3D printers.
+For more information on accuracy and precision, we recommend reading this white paper about dental model production with 3D printing, and independent studies (1, 2) comparing the accuracy of popular dental 3D printers.

 Ease of Use and Reliability

 How easy a 3D printer is to use, and how reliable it will be in production are also important considerations.
 After all, your team is going to have to learn how to use the equipment and maintain it on a daily basis.
 Try to get a sense of the learning curve that will come with a new 3D printer by watching videos online, visiting a trade show, contacting sales, or asking colleagues about their experience.